Is Bosnia Safe to Visit in 2026? An Honest Guide

 For the ordinary business of travelling - walking around Sarajevo and Mostar, riding trams and buses, eating out, taking day trips on marked roads and trails - Bosnia is comfortable and low-stress.
 The US State Department places the country at Level 2, “Exercise Increased Caution”, the same rating it gives to France, Germany, Italy and Spain, so it sits in the broad middle of the scale rather than anywhere alarming.
 People are famously warm and hospitable, English is common among younger Bosnians, and the atmosphere in the tourist towns is friendly and unhurried.

-That does not mean switching your brain off.
-There is petty crime to watch in the cities, mountain roads that demand respect behind the wheel, and the war legacy in the countryside that needs a clear rule or two.
+That doesn’t mean switching your brain off.
+There’s petty crime to watch in the cities, mountain roads that demand respect behind the wheel, and the war legacy in the countryside that needs a clear rule or two.
 None of it should put you off.
 It just means travelling with the same everyday awareness you would use in any unfamiliar place, plus one Bosnia-specific habit about staying on cleared ground.
 The rest of this guide takes each of those in turn.

 Landmines and unexploded ordnance: the honest section

-This is the part worth reading slowly, because it is the one real danger unique to Bosnia and the one most surrounded by half-truths.
+This is the part worth reading slowly, because it’s the one real danger unique to Bosnia and the one most surrounded by half-truths.
 The war ended three decades ago, but the mines it scattered have not all gone, and clearing them is painstaking work that is still going on.

 The good news is that keeping yourself safe is genuinely straightforward, and the official advice boils down to a handful of concrete rules.
 The UK government’s list is worth quoting in full: “Do not step off roads and paved areas without an experienced guide.
 Take care near: the former lines of conflict, the edge of roads, the open countryside, destroyed or abandoned buildings (including in towns), neglected land, untarred roads, woods and orchards.”
 The US State Department adds two more: “stay on hard surfaced areas and out of abandoned buildings,” and “avoid unmarked trails” whether or not an area is thought to be clear.
 Put simply:

-• Stay on paved roads, established trails and cleared, obviously-used ground.
-If you are hiking, use marked, maintained routes and do not shortcut across open hillside.
+- Stay on paved roads, established trails and cleared, obviously-used ground.
+If you’re hiking, use marked, maintained routes and don’t shortcut across open hillside.

-• Respect every warning sign and marker.
-A red-and-white sign reading Pazi Mine (“beware mines”), red tape, painted stones or a skull symbol means stop - do not step past it for a photo or a shortcut, ever.
+- Respect every warning sign and marker.
+A red-and-white sign reading Pazi Mine (“beware mines”), red tape, painted stones or a skull symbol means stop - don’t step past it for a photo or a shortcut, ever.

-• If in doubt, ask a local, use a licensed guide, or simply do not go.
-For remote hikes, check current maps with BHMAC, which keeps the official minefield records.
+- If in doubt, ask a local, use a licensed guide, or simply don’t go.
+For remote hikes, check current maps with BHMAC, which keeps the official minefield records, and see our guide to hiking in Bosnia, which applies this same stay-on-the-path rule massif by massif.

 Follow those and the risk to a normal traveller sticking to towns, roads and marked trails is very low.
 The people hurt by mines are overwhelmingly locals working the land, foragers and, occasionally, adventurers who went off-piste.
 Do not be the last category.